grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 ### Including spans based on regex of log severity

-The following demonstrates how to process logs that have a severity level which is equal or higher to the level specified in the `log_severity` block.
+The following demonstrates how to process logs that have a severity level which is equal to or higher than the level specified in the `log_severity` block.
 This processor will remove the "token" attribute and will obfuscate the "password" attribute in logs where the severity is at least "INFO".